Current membership of the Tasmanian Civil and Administrative Tribunal

 He was appointed as an ordinary member of TASCAT in February 2023.

 From 2016 until 2023 Richard was a community member with NCAT (Guardianship Division).
 Prior to this he spent ten years with the NSW Public Guardian, eight of those as a Principal Guardian.
 His experience in the disability field also includes working in group homes as well as a stint as a child protection caseworker.
 Until recently Richard was a board member of small NGO in regional NSW providing accommodation and day programmes to participants of the NDIS.
-[GS]
+[GS, MHS]

 Fuller, Dr Jane MBBS